 The Buyer Is Assured of Your Best Efforts

 Your Buyer Representation Clients Are Exposed to Every Eligible Property

 Basically, you should say something along the lines of the following: "Mr. and Mrs. Buyer, I am aware of some properties that might possibly meet your requirements that are not listed in the MLS.
 I feel it's in your best interests, and my duty, to look for FSBO properties that you might want to see.
-But we'll need to agree that I'll get paid a minimum commission if one of these FBSO properties that I find you turns out to be the right one for you.
+But we'll need to agree that I'll get paid a minimum commission if one of these FBSO properties that I find you turn out to be the right one for you.
 You can negotiate its payment as part of the transaction."

 Believe it or not, buyers have been known to sue later when they see a home listed that they weren't shown.
-It's just good practice to show them all homes that meet their criteria and keep a record of doing so.
+It's just good practice to show them all the homes that meet their criteria and keep a record of doing so.

 You Get Paid for Sure

 The knowledge that you will get paid for your work will help with your own mental and financial comfort.
 It's a whole lot nicer going to the office each day knowing that you'll be showing properties to buyers who are serious enough to guarantee that you'll get paid.
-You'll also be able to enjoy that great feeling of knowing that you were able to show them all the homes that met their requirements, as well as having them well-informed as to their choices in representation.
+You'll also be able to enjoy that great feeling of knowing that you are able to show them all the homes that meet their requirements, as well as having them well-informed as to their choices in representation.
 It's not fun having a buyer ask you after a purchase why they didn't see the home three streets over at a better price.